• Home

 Trader Joe’s Organic Virgin Coconut Oil

-I’ve covered coconut oil extensively on the site and it’s one of my favourite natural oils.
-Coconut oil is a great source of heart healthy fats.
+I’ve covered coconut oil extensively on the site and it’s one of my favorite natural oils.
+Coconut oil is a great source of heart-healthy fats.

 Coconut oil can be found in most supermarkets or natural food stores.
 Always make sure to purchase extra virgin organic coconut oil.